ibrhmch/Board-Game-Socials-Web-App/docs/design.md

 - /game/{id}: Display the individual game description and news.

 ## API
-- calling NewsAPI for news using https://newsapi.org/v2/everything?q=board_games&apiKey=
+- Calling NewsAPI for news, using https://newsapi.org/v2/everything?q=board_games&apiKey=.
+Then the list of news are displayed in Game Detail page.

 ## News Retrieval
 `Collector` will use news service APIs to retrieve news information and submit this into a `queue`.